opencypher/cypher-for-gremlin/README.md

 The fastest way to start experimenting with Cypher for Gremlin is with the [Gremlin Console Cypher plugin](tinkerpop/cypher-gremlin-console-plugin).
 Follow the link for installation and usage instructions.

+You can also take a look at the [Cypher for Gremlin Demo](https://github.com/neueda/cypher-for-gremlin-demo) project.

 ## Language Support

 With Cypher for Gremlin you can use the following Cypher language features: